IPA Competency Development

 Built-in dialog tools

-At the core of IPA is the highly rated personality analysis IPA Core.
-For competency development, questions are linked to candidates’ current score on the 12 scales of the IPA Analysis
+At the core of IPA is the personality analysis IPA Core Personality.
+For competency development, candidates are asked questions linked to their current score on the 12 scales of the IPA Analysis

-The questions should be seen as inspiration, where you as a professional user of the IPA Analysis choose the questions you want to use in your feedback to the candidate
+The questions should be seen as inspiration, where you, as a professional user of the IPA Analysis, choose the questions that you want to use in your feedback to the candidate

 Example of HR and manager tools